-Don’t know what to ask a business accountant?
+Do not know what to ask How to Find an Accountant?
 We have you covered with these 6 questions you should ask every potential business accountant.

 - How many small businesses have you worked with?
 First, get a feel for how many small businesses they’ve has worked with.

 As a small business owner, you know first-hand how complex running a small business can be.
 Your financial needs will be unique and different compared to those of a medium- or large-sized business.

 You must work with a business accountant who understands the complications of managing a small business and has some experience doing so under their belt.

 A qualified business accountant should be ready to offer client references, so give those customers a call, too.
 Ask how the accountant served their business, and whether or not they’d recommend the accountant for your small business.